StackExchange/dnscontrol/docs/_providers/route53.md

 }
 ```

-You can also use environment variables, but this is discouraged, unless your environment provides them already.
+Alternatively you can also use environment variables.
+This is discouraged unless your environment provides them already.

 ```bash
 export AWS_ACCESS_KEY_ID=XXXXXXXXX